 Approval of requests for course load reductions are always the prerogative of the academic dean where medical reasons are given.
 Applications to request consideration of a course load reduction should be submitted to Services for Students with Disabilities.
-Services for Students with Disabilities will request a recommendation from the UHS Medical Director before submitting the request to the appropriate dean's office
+Services for Students with Disabilities will request a recommendation from the University Health Services chief medical officer before submitting the request to the appropriate dean's office